yonoel/Python/OpenCVModule/GuiFeaturesInOpenCV/GettingStartedwithVideos/README.md

     gray = cv.cvtColor(frame, cv.COLOR_BGR2GRAY)
     # Display the resulting frame
     cv.imshow('frame',gray)
+    ```On some systems, waitKey() may return a value that encodes more than just the ASCII keycode.
+(A bug is known to occur on Linux when OpenCV uses GTK as its backend GUI
+    library.)
+On all systems, we can ensure that we extract just the SCII keycode by reading the last byte from the return value like this:
+    keycode = cv2.waitKey(1)
+    if keycode != -1:
+    keycode &= 0xFF```

     if cv.waitKey(1) & 0xFF == ord('q'):
         break
 # When everything done, release the capture